Why WIHI Music?

 1) Perform all Major scales (or as many scales as you are able).

-All Instruments play the bracketed or indicated portions for their instrument*
+All Instruments play the page indicated for their instrument.

-Students performing on Bari Sax might be required to play Alto Sax depending on instrumentation in the fall.
+Students performing on Bari Sax or Bass Clarinet might be required to play Alto Sax or Soprano Clarinet depending on instrumentation and instrument availability in the fall.